wix/Detox/docs/APIRef.DetoxCLI.md

 ## Configuration Options

 Every flag can be passed in different ways, this section will show how `detox test --record-videos failing` can be expressed differently.
+Please note that you can use any combination of the usages below.

 ### Environment Varables